HofmaDresu/Blog/_posts/2018-04-29-todo-xamarin-native-android.markdown

 {% endhighlight %}
 > One interesting piece of code in this section is on our TextView where we set the layout_width to 0dp and the layout_weight to 1.
 This tells the TextView to fill any horizontal space not already used by other elements and pushes our CheckBox to the right side of the screen.

 Next we need to create our own custom adapter to use this layout.
 There's a helpful template we can use that sets up a lot of the code for us.
 Right click on TodoXamarinNative.Android and select "Add -> New Item".
 In the dialog that appears, select the Adapter template and name it TodoAdapter.
 This creates a basic Adapter that implements the <a href="https://developer.android.com/training/improving-layouts/smooth-scrolling" target="_blank" rel="noopener">ViewHolder pattern</a>.
-We won't go into detail about it here, but this pattern allows Android to make effecient use of memory in ListViews.
+We won't go into detail about it here, but this pattern allows Android to make efficient use of memory in ListViews.

 We'll make a few changes to our adapter.
 First we'll accept a List<TodoItem> in the constructor and store it in a private field.
 Then we'll flesh out the TodoItemViewHolder and implment the GetView method and Count property.